streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 | Protobuf       | X               | The Protobuf schema is based on the Avro schema.
 It uses Avro as an intermediate format, so it may not provide the best effort conversion. |
 | ProtobufNative | ✔               | Take advantage of toolkit conversions                                                                                                      |

-In event bridge, the user data is in the `detail$data` field.
+In EventBridge, the user data is in the `detail$data` field.

 ```json
 {